Drug Testing in the Australian Capital Territory

 Drug screening tests following an accident

 If you are involved in a car crash on a road or a road related area, a police officer can require you to take a drug screening test, regardless of whether they suspect you drove the motor vehicle under the influence of a drug.
 You can be required to remain in a particular place for up to 30 minutes to take the drug screening test.
-You must also comply with the police officers’ directions or you might commit a criminal offence.
+You must also comply with the police officers’ directions or you may commit a criminal offence.

 Drug screening tests for culpable driving